AmitPatel-analyst/PortfolioProjects/Analyze Incredible 120 Years of Olympic Games/README.md

 I performed intermediate to advanced SQL queries (Subqueries, CTE, Joins) for better analysis.
 First and foremost, I wanted to study the dataset to get answers to the following questions: How many columns and rows are in the dataset?
 Ans:- ~271K Rows and 15 Columns

-How many datasets are there?
+How many total datasets are there?
 Ans:- 2 datasets

 ```sql
 select count(1) as Total_rows from  olympics_history;
 ```